Antonio Asanović

-Antonio Asanović (born 9 August 1991 in Cannes) is Croatian footballer who plays as a central defender.
+Antonio Asanović (born 9 August 1991) is a Croatian professional footballer who plays as a central defender.
+He also plays futsal.

 He is the son of Aljoša Asanović.
 He can also play in the position of defensive midfielder.

 Club career

 Antonio Asanović passed through the youth ranks of Hajduk Split, playing primarily as an offensive midfielder.
 He finished his first senior season with NK Primorac 1929.
 Reinvented as a centre back in Stobreč, he received a stipend contract with Hajduk, remaining on a season-long loan in Primorac, which became Hajduk's reserve team.
 The termination of his contract came at the beginning of the 2012–2013 season by mutual agreement.
 After a trial with Valenciennes, on 11 January 2013, he signed a 6-month contract with the Romanian Liga I club Turnu Severin., where he would become a permanent fixture until the end of the season, which saw the club's relegation.